 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete homework tasks as required by the French teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the French teacher.